 The transformer wires are identified by color.
 Green and gray are the input primary and red and blue are the output secondary of the transformer.
 The TRS input is labeled hot and cold with hot connecting to T and cold connecting to R.

-There are also other minor errors on the BOM so I made updates.
+There are also other minor errors on the BOM so I made some corrections.
 I also made reference diagrams from the PCBs.

 Corrected V2.1 BOM

 Transistors Q1-Q2 and Q3- Q4 should be matched.
-I did my transistor matching with a Tektronix 576 Curve Tracer.
+I did my transistor matching with a Tektronix 576 Curve Tracer although cut-tape 2N3904s would work well.

 The Sennheiser TM003 transformer mounted nicely on the PCB with various washers.
 There isn't much room for the transformer wires so they have to be pressed close to the PCB.
 The black wire to the right is a ground wire for the transformer shell.